radixdlt/olympia-node/radixdlt-core/docs/api-info.md

 ## New Organization of APIs

  The general approach to the API organization is based on the following considerations:
-- All existing JSON RPC methods are grouped into two sets - Read-Only (R/O) methods and Read/Write (R/W) methods
-- All methods are spread across three endpoints:
+- All methods are spread across four top-level routes:
+  - `/archive` (former `/rpc`) - read-only methods, requiring an archive node
-  - `/archive` (former `/rpc`) - client API, which can be configured to provide all or only R/O methods (see below).
+  - `/construct` - methods which support building and submitting transactions, which can be enabled by either archive or full nodes
-  - `/system` supports new methods (see below) which provide same information as available today via all `/system/*` and most `/node/*` endpoints
+  - `/system` - read-only methods which provide same information as available today via all `/system/*` and most `/node/*` endpoints
-  - `/node` supports R/W methods from existing JSON RPC methods and one new method for one-step submission of transactions signed with validator own private key (see below)
+  - `/account` supports methods to fetch your associated account info, and a one-step method to build, sign, and submit a transaction
-- The `/system` and `/node` endpoint are expected to be protected by firewall and/or require authentication/etc.
-  (same requirements/setup as we have today)
+- The `/system` and `/account` endpoint are expected to be protected by firewall and/or require authentication/etc. (same requirements/setup as we have today)
 - The `/system` endpoint is enabled by default but can be disabled with configuration option
-- The `/node` endpoint is disabled by default but can be enabled with configuration option
+- The `/account` endpoint is disabled by default but can be enabled with configuration option
-- The `/archive` endpoint can be configured into one of the following states:
+- The `/archive` endpoint is disabled by default but can be enabled with a configuration option
-  - Disabled (default) - no methods are exposed and attempt to access `/archive` may return 404
-  - R/O archive - `/archive` endpoint is enabled, but only R/O methods are supported
-  - R/W archive - `/archive` endpoint is enabled and both, R/O and R/W methods are supported
+- The `/construct` endpoint is disabled by default but can be enabled with a configuration option

 ### REST APIs